 The primary objective of the Syndicate's Risk Management Framework is to protect the Syndicate's capital providers, from events that hinder the sustainable achievement of financial performance objectives, including failing to exploit opportunities.
-The Board recognises the critical importance of having efficient and effective risk management systems in place.
+The Board recognises the critical importance of having efficient and effective risk management systems in place to identify, measure, mitigate, monitor, and report on key risks.

 HMA has an established risk management function for the Syndicate with a clear remit from the Board.
 This is supplemented with a clear organisational structure with documented delegated authorities and responsibilities from the Board.
-The Risk Management Framework sets out the risk profiles for the Syndicate, risk management, control and business conduct standards for the Syndicate's operations.
-It is reviewed annually and any changes are approved by the Board.
+Hamilton leverages the 'three lines of defence' model, in which the risk management function is part of the second line of defence.
+The ongoing communication and collaboration across the three lines of defence ensures that HMA identifies and manages risks effectively.